morganthomas/winning-arguments/winning-arguments.md

 16. **Law of inference.** Suppose (**A1**,...,**An** entails **B**) is a valid sequent.
 Suppose **A1**,...,**An** is coherent according to classical logic.
 Suppose it is warranted to assert **A1**,...,**An** in a given context.
 Then either it is warranted to assert **B** in the given context, or re-examination of the warrant to assert **A1**,...,**An** is warranted.

 This is a restatement in the form of a rule of the question posed three paragraphs above.
 I have removed the qualifier that asserting **B** is not prohibited by any social taboos/norms.
 Any context where this would be a blocker to assertion, despite the other conditions holding, is not a context where the rules of classical logic hold sway.
-Now we are totally finished going through the rules of classical logic.
+Now I am totally finished describing rules of classical logic, until we get to the topic of paradoxes, where I will introduce one more rule for dealing with paradoxes.

 Along the way through stating the rules of classical logic and describing how to use them, we have assembled a truly impressive series of qualifiers and disclaimers about the rules of classical logic.